Guillem Callejón i Caussa; was born in 1981. He’s a Barcelona based guitarist and pedal steel player.

 He is also involved in an on and off experimental duo with the guitarist and pedal steel guitarist David Soler.

-He's also collaborates in other bands such Intana, élena, Recitals a Domicili and Anna Roig i l’Ombre de Ton Chien.
+He's also collaborates in other bands such Intana, élena, Recitals a Domicili, Ramón Mirabet and Anna Roig i l’Ombre de Ton Chien.
 And also worked in the musical direction at Man of la Mancha Broadway Musical Production.

-Currently, he's releasing Intana's first album, HA KOO improvised music album, an experimental duo with the indie rock drummer Xavi Molero, with his own independent record label Tres Ceps.
+Currently, he's releasing Intana's second album, HA KOO improvised music album, an experimental duo with the indie rock drummer Xavi Molero, with his own independent record label Tres Ceps.
 A trio release with drummer Alfons Bertran and bass player Aleix Forts and working on Àrid's third release coming up next year.

 Guillem continues to reside in Barcelona.